rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 the sexually immoral, men who practice homosexuality, enslavers, liars, perjurers, and whatever else is contrary to sound doctrine, ^0110

-in accordance with the gospel of the glory of the blessed God with which I have been entrusted. ^0111
+in accordance with the glorious gospel of the blessed God with which I have been entrusted. ^0111

 I thank him who has given me strength, Christ Jesus our Lord, because he judged me faithful, appointing me to his service, ^0112